Curling at the 1932 Winter Olympics

 Curling was a demonstration sport at the 1932 Winter Olympics.
 The curling venue was the Olympic Indoor Arena in Lake Placid, New York.
 Eight teams from two countries (4 American teams and 4 Canadian Teams) competed in this event.
-The matches were held on February 4 and 5, 1932.
+The 16-end matches were held on February 4 and 5, 1932.
 Each of the Canadian teams played against each of the American teams.